mystoev/varba7/README.md

 - [ ] Create a shared module for the MongoDB.
 Create the env in one place.
 Place both python and nodejs modules in there, just to try it out
 - [ ] Setup UI
-- [ ] Choose a chart with a date time axis and display the weather data
 - [ ] Figure what's the best way to filter the weather data